cjneely10/EukMetaSanity/INSTALLATION.md

 ### Installing RepeatMasker libraries and scripts
 **RepeatMasker** incorporates additional DFam updates.
 [Install these](http://www.repeatmasker.org/RMDownload.html) in your conda installation directory.
+We recommend installing all updated repeat library files.
 Make sure your `EukMS` conda environment is still active prior to updating.
 Here, we assume that you have used `miniconda`, and that it is located in your home directory.
 You will want to adjust the path for the following commands according to your system:

 ```
 cd ~/miniconda/envs/EukMS/share/RepeatMasker/Libraries/